HostUp

 Resolution

-1. Throttled the link with tc to 2 Gbit — broke the retry loop, CRC errors stopped immediately
+1. Throttled the link to 2 Gbit to break the retry loop

-2. Fixed the bond hash from layer2 to layer3+4 so traffic gets spread across both NICs
+2. Fixed the bond hash policy from layer2 to layer3+4

-5. Rebooted the node to clear stale Ceph connections
+4. Rebooted the node to clear stale kernel Ceph state

 Preventive Measures

-• All nodes confirmed on layer3+4 bond hash — this was the only one still on layer2
+• All nodes confirmed on layer3+4 bond hashing — this was the only node still on layer2

 Scheduled Maintenance

-VPS - RL1 — Migrate from krbd to QEMU librbd
+VPS - RL1 — Migration from krbd to QEMU librbd

 Website & Portal